3700 Turtle Run Blvd., Coral Springs, FL 33067

-Tall Cypress Natural Area will be the first natural area site to feature the eNaturalist Program - a technology-based, self-guided tour of the habitat found at the facility.
-The program will kick off with a naturalist-led event on Saturday, June 7 from 9 a.m. to noon, which is open to the public.
+Tall Cypress Natural Area was the first natural area site to feature the eNaturalist Program - a technology-based, self-guided tour of the habitat found at the facility.

-School Groups: Tall Cypress abounds with learning opportunities for students of all ages.
-From outdoor laboratory experiments to group learning exercises, we can ensure students receive the information they need while having a fun experience.
+Tall Cypress abounds with learning opportunities for students of all ages.
+From outdoor laboratory experiments to group-learning exercises, we can ensure students receive the information they need while having a fun experience.

 Aerial image of Tall Cypress Natural Area